 School of Pharmacy Student Ambassadors are a group of ordinary pharmacy students with extraordinary pride.
-Ambassadors embody the spirit and values of the School of Pharmacy and represent the program to a variety of audiences including prospective and current students, alumni, and donors.
-Ambassadors work closely with the School's Office of Student Affairs, become knowledgeable about many aspects of the school, and may represent the School of Pharmacy at official School events (ex: White Coat Ceremony; Hooding Ceremony, Open House).
-Student Ambassadors also represent the School of Pharmacy at other public-facing events, including alumni events, recruitment, and admissions events (virtual, on-campus or on site) at various stakeholder levels (university, community college, high school, middle school, elementary schools).
-These can range from college or high school fairs or presentations, campus tours, community outreach events.
-Student Ambassadors become advocates for the school, its mission, and its programs.
+Ambassadors embody the spirit and values of the WCU-SOP and represent the program to a variety of audiences, including prospective and current students, alumni, and donors.
+Ambassadors work closely with the School's Office of Student Affairs, become knowledgeable about many aspects of the School, and may represent the WCU-SOP at official school events including White Coat Ceremony, Hooding Ceremony, and Open House.
+Student Ambassadors also represent the WCU-SOP at other public-facing events, including alumni, recruitment, and admissions (virtual, on-campus, or on-site) at various stakeholder levels (university, community college, high school, middle school, and elementary schools).
+These can range from college or high school fairs or presentations to campus tours and community outreach events.
+Student Ambassadors become advocates for the School, its mission, and its programs.
 The Office of Student Affairs selects PharmD students annually to serve as Student Ambassadors for the upcoming academic year.
 For additional information, please contact the Office of Student Affairs.

-Peer Assisted Learning Program
+Peer Assisted Learning Program (PAL)

-The Peer Assisted Learning Program is a peer-to-peer academic tutoring program.
-PAL facilitators are Doctor of Pharmacy students who have been academically successful and are eager to help other students achieve their academic goals.
+The PAL program is a peer-to-peer academic tutoring program.
+PAL facilitators are PharmD students who have been academically successful and are eager to help other students achieve their academic goals.
 PAL facilitators help their peers learn how to: